-There is currently relatively little focus on transfer pricing by the Gibraltar tax authorities, given the relatively low tax rate in Gibraltar (therefore there is usually little incentive to bias pricing to the detriment of profits in Gibraltar).
-If issues arise they are generally with significant management and similar charges from overseas group companies, and head office charges to branches in Gibraltar.
+There is currently relatively little focus on transfer pricing by the Gibraltar tax authorities, given the relatively low tax rate in Gibraltar (there is therefore usually little incentive to bias pricing to the detriment of profits in Gibraltar).
+If issues arise, they are generally with significant management and similar charges from overseas group companies, and head office charges to branches in Gibraltar.

-There is likely to be more focus on transfer pricing as a result of the Organisation for Economic Co-operation and Development's (OECD) initiatives on Base Erosion and Profit Shifting, and from the forthcoming implementation of legislation following such initiatives.
+There is likely to be more focus in future on transfer pricing as a result of the Organisation for Economic Co-operation and Development's (OECD) initiatives on BEPS, and the forthcoming implementation of legislation following such initiatives.